Roger A. Keats

 Roger A. Keats (born August 12, 1948) is an American politician and businessman.

 Keats was born in Cleveland, Ohio.
 He served in the United States Army from 1972 to 1974.
 He received his bachelor's degree from University of Michigan.
-He worked in the bank business and started Gallatan National a construction and civil engineer business.
+He received his master's degree from University of Illinois {ref} Illinois Blue Book, page 96} He worked in the banking business and started Gallatan National a construction and civil engineer business.
 He lived in Wilmette, Illinois.
-At various points in his early career, Keats was a teacher and a legislative assistant in Washington D.C.
-He also served as the Republican campaign coordinator in Northern Illinois during 1972 general election.
+At various points in his early career, Keats was a legislative assistant in Washington D.C.
+He also served as the Republican Presidential Campaign Coordinator in Northern Illinois during 1972 general election.